davedawitdave/django_demo/README.md

 - Open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser.
 - Fill the prediction form with house details and submit to get estimated price.
 - To add synthetic data: `python prediction/append_synthetic.py` (appends 20 rows, cleans negatives).
-- The model retrains automatically if new data is detected (when using Celery).
+- **Automatic Retraining**: Model retrains automatically when 10+ new rows are added to the CSV (works immediately with Django server, or every 2 minutes with Celery).

 ## Technologies